 • Day 10: SMS if you have a phone number - short and casual: “Saw you haven’t had a chance to check the role at [Company].
 Happy to chat for 5 min if you’re curious.”

-This approach works because different candidates have different channel preferences.
+Different talent have different channel habits.
 Some live in their inbox.
 Others check LinkedIn daily.
-A few prefer texts for anything that isn't urgent enough for a phone call.
+A few prefer texts for anything that isn’t urgent enough for a phone call - and this diversity is exactly why multi-touch works.

 Step 4: Time Messages for Maximum Visibility